TheSethRose/Copilot-Kit/.github/instructions/copilot.instructions.md

 - Use strong typing when available in the language
 - Employ a test-driven approach with comprehensive edge case coverage
 - If you find an outdated task that needs to be deprecated / modified, ask the user for confirmation on how to proceed

+### Workflow Efficiency Principles

+- Work systematically through tasks without verbose explanations unless explicitly required
+- Execute one phase at a time in logical order without combining phases
+- Avoid repetitive status updates that flood the context
+- Focus on delivering results rather than describing what you're doing
+- Only provide detailed explanations when specifically requested or when clarification is needed

 ---